 What is double fold bias tape you might ask?
 Well, it’s very simple: a double fold bias tape is basically a single fold bias tape which has been folded in half lengthwise and pressed, with the single folds to the inside.

-However , if you look closely at the store-bought double fold bias tape, you’ll notice that one side is slightly wider that the other.
-This is done on purpose, so that when you pin the wider edge to the wrong side of your project and then topstitch both layers at one from the right side, you’ll be sure that the back section is caught in the seam.
+However, if you look closely at the store-bought double fold bias tape, you’ll notice that one side is slightly wider than the other.
+This is done on purpose so that when you pin the wider edge to the wrong side of your project and then topstitch both layers at one from the right side, you’ll be sure that the back section is caught in the seam.